Randy Roark

 2009: Travels to Greece and Cyprus with Layne for a series of performances and workshops.

-2012: Produces a video of a reading by Thurston Moore and Anne Waldman and others at the Laughing Goat Coffeeshop in Boulder.
+2012: Produces a video of a reading by Thurston Moore, Anne Waldman, and others at the Laughing Goat Coffeeshop in Boulder.

 2015: Retires from Sounds True (but remains for a year or so as Eckhart Tolle’s audio editor).
 Travels to Cyprus to work with Cyprus Cares, a refugee-support organization.
-Walks (the last two thirds of) the pilgrimage to Santiago de Compostela.
+Walks (the last two-thirds of) the pilgrimage to Santiago de Compostela.
 Spends the entire month at the Edinburgh Festival: sees 40 performances in 28 days.
 Catalog of My Collection of Hand-Painted Nepalese Religious Paintings (Laocoon Press).
 Catalog of My Collection of Psychedelic Art (Laocoon Press).
 Catalog of My House Museum (Laocoon Press).
-A Poet’s Progress: Journals of 20 Pilgrimages over 10 Years (Laocoon Press).

-2019: Begins two radio shows for KGNU: a monthly arts show and a weekly show that was whatever caught his fancy that week (mostly what a not-that-younger DJ described as mid-century rock).
-TEDx Talk on Mindfulness for Passport to Mindfulness (Denver)
+2019: Begins two radio shows for KGNU: a monthly arts show and a weekly show on whatever caught his fancy that week (mostly what a not-that-younger DJ described as a mid-century rock).
+TEDx Talk on Mindfulness a Means to Live Your Authentic Life (Denver)

-He has lectured at the University of Colorado (Boulder), Metropolitan State College (Denver), Niwot High School (Boulder), Fairview High School (Boulder), September School (Boulder), Naropa University (Boulder), the American University in Amsterdam Holland, and spoke at the Menzel Arts Centre’s celebration on Bob Dylan, where he spoke on Bob Dylan’s Christian period (Denver, Colorado).
+He has lectured at the University of Colorado (Boulder), Metropolitan State College (Denver), Niwot High School (Boulder), Fairview High School (Boulder), September School (Boulder), Naropa University (Boulder), and the American University in Amsterdam, Holland.
+He also spoke at the Menzel Arts Centre’s celebration of Bob Dylan, where he spoke on Bob Dylan’s Christian period (Denver, Colorado).

-He has performed internationally, often incorporating the use of projected slides, music, American Sign Language, and other performers.
+He has performed internationally, often incorporating projected slides, music, American Sign Language, and other performers.

-He has two grown children—Christopher in Massachusetts, and Maelle in Altanta.
+He has two grown children—Christopher in Massachusetts, and Maelle in Atlanta.